History of the Pakistan Air Force: 1950–1958: the jet age

 The Supermarine Attacker had a rather unsatisfactory service in the Royal Pakistan Air Force with frequent attrition and maintenance problems.
 The prefix Royal was removed when Pakistan became a republic on 23 March 1956.
 It has since simply been called the Pakistan Air Force (PAF).

 Pakistani F-86 Sabres lined up at Masroor Base during a ceremony.

-In 1957 the Pakistan Air Force received 100 American-built F-86 Sabres under the U.S. aid programme.
+In 1957 the Pakistan Air Force received 100 American-built F-86F-30NA Sabre and later F-86F-40-NA under the U.S. aid programme.
 Squadron after squadron in the PAF retired its Hawker Furys and Supermarine Attackers, and replaced them with F-86 jet fighters.
 In 1957 thirty-six-year-old Air Marshal Asghar Khan became the Pakistan Air Force's first native commander-in-chief.